soradevtech/portfolio-02/pods-structure.md

 - about me text

 ### Portfolio
-- Each Portfolio Entry will have to be referenced in a repeater field (hello panda pods!)
+*Each Portfolio Entry will have to be referenced in a repeater field (hello panda pods!)*
+- Thumbnail (relationship field)
+- Title for front page (relationship field)
+- Link to project page (related_field.permalink)

 ### Contact
 - Email